52147/Data-Structure-Note/README.md

     * Each alphabet is stored at a leaf
   * 3. Binary Search Tree:
     * allows logarithmic time insertions and accessing of items, and priority queues.

+* Time Complexity:
+* The running time for most operations is O(log N) on average.
+* the worst-case time is O(N) per operation.